 If You are Sick

-As COVID-19 continues to circulate in our community and with cold and flu season ahead, we remind staff, students and visitors to follow provincial direction to stay home if you get sick and self-isolate and get tested if advised.
+As COVID-19 continues to circulate in our community and with cold and flu season here, we remind staff, students and visitors to follow provincial direction to stay home if you get sick and self-isolate and get tested if advised.
 Review the instructions on this page to understand what to do if you get sick.
-Learn how NAIT is prepared to respond should there be a case or cases of COVID-19 on one of our campuses.
+Learn how NAIT responds to active cases of COVID-19 on our campuses.

 On this page:

 Stay home if you are not feeling well.
 If you get sick while on campus, go home.

 - You are legally required to isolate for a minimum of 10 days if you have a cough, fever, shortness of breath, runny nose, or sore throat that is not related to a pre-existing illness or health condition.

 - The mandatory isolation period is 10 days from the start of symptoms, or until symptoms resolve, whichever takes longer.